 Dollar Slumps to New Low, Stocks Gain

 TOKYO (AP) _ The dollar edged down to another record low against the Japanese yen today despite gaining against other currencies because of instability in Russia.
-Share prices rose on the Tokyo Stock Exchange.
+Tokyo share prices gained moderately.

 The dollar closed at 116.02 yen, down 0.08 yen from Friday’s finish in both Tokyo and New York and the lowest Tokyo close since the modern exchange rate system was set up in the late 1940s.

 It now has fallen 2.16 yen in Tokyo’s last five trading days and 8.96 yen since Feb.
 2.